arkency/posts/posts/2024-07-01-smooth-ruby-and-rails-upgrades.md

 When upgrading Ruby, there is also a way to split the scope of the upgrade into smaller steps.
 Ruby comes with a set of standard libraries that are bundled with the interpreter.
 You probably won't find them in the Gemfile but there is a high chance that you rely on them.
 Each Ruby version comes with a different set of standard libraries.
 Some of them are removed, some are added, and some are updated.
-Hopefully, you can easily verify which libraries are impacted by the upgrade..
+Hopefully, you can easily verify which libraries are impacted by the upgrade.
 I use the https://stdgems.org website for that purpose.
 If you notice some important libraries change in the next Ruby version, you can start by updating them first.
 This will require explicit specification in the Gemfile, but it's worth it.
 Again, it will make the actual Ruby version change smoother.